Changes for Form 1099-MISC in 2025

 To send in paper filings, you must obtain official printed red copies of the 1099-MISC directly from the IRS.
 You also need special software to complete them.
 These official red versions of the form are scannable by the IRS.
 If you print a red version of the form and complete it manually, the IRS scanning technology cannot read the information.

-After you complete the official version (Copy A), you can complete Copies 1, B, and 2.
-Distribute Copies B and 2 to recipients by January 31.
+After you complete the official version (Copy A) properly, you can print and fill in Copies 1, B, and 2 by hand.
+Distribute Copies B and 2 to recipients by February 2, 2026.
 Send Copy 1 to the recipient’s state tax department before the locally established date.

 Penalties for Failing to File Form 1099-MISC